A Breath She Took

 * * *

-If you had an unavailable, unloving or even cruel mother, I strongly recommend – besides therapy – the following books.
+If you had an unavailable, unloving or even cruel and abusive mother, I strongly recommend – besides therapy – the following books.
 It is a difficult path to walk towards healing.
-Especially because it is still a taboo to even doubt whether all mothers (or fathers) are unconditionally loving.
+Especially because it is still taboo to even doubt whether all mothers (or fathers) are unconditionally loving.
 We are often shamed by society for even questioning the intentions of parents, let alone exposing those who were abusive.
 But you must believe your own truth and learn to have compassion with yourself – because that is precisely what you were most likely never taught.
 Au contraire, you were conditioned through punishment to not break out from a tight corset of having to be useful, obedient and undemanding and never trust or care for self… it’s never too late.

 If there are any recommendations you would like to make, please post them in the comments!